About the Physical Therapy Program

 Physical Therapy Program Format

-During the pre-professional phase, the freshman, sophomore and junior years, students must complete a minimum of 96 credits in their undergraduate majors with a pre-physical therapy emphasis, including all general degree and distribution requirements, while fulfilling the requirements for entrance into the professional phase.
+During the pre-professional phase for students pursuing the 3+3 accelerated cohort, the freshman, sophomore and junior years, students must complete a minimum of 98 credits in their undergraduate majors with a pre-physical therapy emphasis, including all general degree and distribution requirements, while fulfilling the requirements for entrance into the professional phase.
+Student pursuing the 4+3 cohort must meet all degree requirements and fulfill requirements for entrance into the professional phase.
+Current pre-professional phase progression standards are listed in the undergraduate catalog.

 The program's professional phase coursework is divided into two phases.
-During Phase I, students complete 32 credits in physical therapy program at the 400 level.
-Bachelor's degrees are awarded to those students satisfying all relevant college requirements at the conclusion of Phase I. In addition, students must satisfy specific academic requirements to progress in both Phase I and Phase II of the Entry-Level Doctor of Physical Therapy program.
+During Phase I, students complete 30 credits in physical therapy program at the 400 level.
+Bachelor's degrees are awarded to those students satisfying all relevant college requirements at the conclusion of Phase I, which is the senior year for students following the 3+3 cohort.
+In addition, students must satisfy specific academic requirements to progress in both Phase I and Phase II of the Entry-Level Doctor of Physical Therapy Program.
+Current professional phase progression standards are listed in the graduate catalog.

-During Year 1 of Phase II, students take 44 credits of courses in physical therapy at the 500 level.
-Forty-six credits of physical therapy courses at the 600 level are taken during Year 2 of Phase II.
+During Phase II year one, students take 47 credits of courses in physical therapy at the 500 level.
+Forty-five credits of physical therapy courses at the 600 level are taken during Phase II of year two.
 An entry-level Doctor of Physical Therapy degree is awarded upon successful completion of Phases I and II.
 As part of the Phase II professional curriculum, the candidates must satisfactorily complete 35 weeks of clinical education at facilities affiliated with Carroll.

 Admission to the Program